 Most polio survivors recovered from the poliovirus and went on to live productive lives.
 Some people have varying levels of residual disability, and others none at all.
 This integration of polio survivors into the community is why many people believe that polio is no longer an issue in Australia.

 There is no way to accurately identify how many polio survivors are currently living in Australia.
 During the time of the epidemics, records were not routinely maintained, especially during the war years.
 There has also been considerable immigration and emigration, as well as natural attrition.
-Polio Australia estimates there are 400,000 polio survivors living in Australia.
+Polio Australia estimates there are thousands of polio survivors living in Australia.
 Most of these survivors are now aged over 60.
 However, there is a new cohort of younger polio survivors who contracted the virus in countries where polio eradication occurred more recently.

 The Australian Polio Register was established by Polio Australia in 2010 to gather information on the number of polio survivors living in Australia today.